larsiusprime/tdrpg-mod-docs/editor/10_items.md

 Conversely, if I wanted to create a downside to the item, I could set the regeneration multiplier to .5 – now, the defender who equips this item gets their regeneration speed cut in half.
 (Making the first special a really great bonus and then counterbalancing it by making the second special a weakness is a great way to give players interesting choice when it comes to items.)

-Other stats you can modify are attack, range, attack speed, defense, dodge, hp, and PSI!
+Other stats you can modify are attack, range, attack speed, defense, dodge, max hp, and max PSI!
+(The last one only affects Azra).
 Plus, you can change the modifier to multiply, add, or subtract, so there's all kinds of effects you can create!

 You could have a long sword that gives melee characters increased range, a suit of blood knight armor that doubles attack speed but cuts health in half, or a tunic that boosts dodge but lowers defense!
 And that's just using the Stat multiplier special – adding in what you learned about the Strong special will let you do even crazier things!